Pitmairen/selection-search/README.md

 ## Changelog

+*0.8.33*
+- Added help text about encoding when using POST searches.

 *0.8.32*
 - Added support for search engine placeholders with converters.
 E.g. {%s|upper} and {%s|lower} will tranform the selection to all upper case or all lower case respectively.
 - Updated the service url where the search engine icons are loaded from.